kijungs/corescope/README.txt

 =================================================================================

-CoreScope v1.0 includes
+CoreScope v2.0 includes
-(1) a streaming algorithm for degeneracy
+(1) Core-D: a streaming algorithm for degeneracy
-(2) an anomaly detection algorithm based on coreness and degree (3) an influential spreader detection method based on coreness
+(2) Core-A: an anomaly detection algorithm based on coreness and degree (3) Truss-A: an anomaly detection algorithm based on coreness and degree (4) Core-S: an influential spreader detection method based on coreness

 For detailed information, see 'user_guide.pdf'